-At the BST, quality and environmental sustainability are of strategic importance for our organisation, as set out in our Quality Policy and Policy on the Environment and Energy Efficiency.
+At the BST, quality and environment are of strategic importance for our organisation, as set out in our Quality and Environment Policy.

 In the years since receiving our first certification, quality has increasingly permeated each of our organisation's processes and work centres.
 This is reflected in the fact that we have also been certified and accredited to standards published by different organisations, institutions and scientific societies in the BST's specific fields.

 At the BST we want to promote and protect the safety and health of our workers, collaborating companies, as well as citizens by taking responsibility and promoting the integration of Occupational Risk Prevention in all the activities that we carry out and in all the decisions that we adopt.
 See Prevention Policy.

 This certifies that our quality management system conforms to the requirements of standard ISO 9001:2015.
 The BST has been certified since March 1999 by Applus (formerly the Laboratorio General de Ensayos e Investigaciones / LGAI).
 It is renewed every 3 years and reviewed annually.